CartoDB/mobile-sdk/docs/guides/05-mobile-routing.md

 ## Mobile Routing

-Routing is the navigation from a defined start location to a defined end location.
-The calculated results are displayed as turn-by-turn directions on your map, based on the transportation mode that you specified.
-Routing functionality through the Mobile SDK includes [online routing](#online-routing), based on CARTOs online service, and [offline routing](#offline-routing), which requires that you install an offline data package on your local device.
+**Routing** in CARTO Mobile SDK provides navigation info from a defined start location to a defined end location.

+The calculated route includes waypoints and instructions and can be displayed as turn-by-turn directions on your map, based on the transportation mode that you specified.
+Routing functionality through the Mobile SDK includes [online routing](#online-routing), based on CARTOs online service (or third party services), and [offline routing](#offline-routing), which requires that you install an offline data package on your local device.

 Mobile SDK supports the following routing features:

  - Find the fastest route from A to B
  - Find the fastest route between X points, in a given order
  - Get the complete result by route geometry and display it on the map
- - Set instructions for navigation actions (turn left/right, u-turn, leave roundabout etc.)
+ - Get instructions for navigation actions (turn left/right, u-turn, leave roundabout etc.)
  - Specify instruction details, such as the street name, turn angle, azimuth, distance and time for the next leg
  - Plan for turn restrictions and one-way streets as part of the route
- - Fast calculations in new devices, approximately 200-300 ms is expected, even for long routes
+ - Fast calculations even in offline mode, approximately 50-300 ms is expected, even for long routes
- - Multi-country route calculations
+ - Multi-country route calculations, even in offline mode

-#### Limitations

-Mobile Routing is optimized for low memory usage and calculation speed, including very large road networks using *Contraction Hierarchy* representation and algorithms.
-As a result, this creates some expected limitations:

-- Route profile is precalculated from the server and hardcoded in the data.
-For different profiles, such as driving or walking, download different map data packages to accomodate for offline routing

-- There is no shortest or fastest choice in the calculation, this is pre-coded in the routing data

-- There are no alternative routes provided

-- There is no live data in routing, traffic and temporarily closed roads do not appear

-**Note:** Routing does not include live navigation features, such as following a GPS location, initiating automatic recalculations, or guided voice instructions.
-However, these features can be built on top of routing by your device application.

 #### Existing Samples